coder-forge/chain-forge/README.md

 ```

 This will return a list of accounts that you have.
 Which should be two, the
-initial account, aka `coinbase`, and the account populated with dummy ether, Which
+initial account, aka `Organiser`, and the account populated with dummy ether,
-I named `fund account`.
+which we named `coinbase`.

 ### Deploying to our private net